Shopify/shopify-cli/.github/DESIGN.md

 The user understands the basic mechanics of a cli:
 - can type in commands to execute tasks
 - there is a persistent “help” command that will educate them on specifics of each command/subcommand
-- CNTRL + C quits any running task
+- CTRL + C quits any running task
 - how to navigate and manipulate the filesystem via the command line: cd and mkdir

 ## Design principles